 This Data Summary reports the results of basic analyses of greenhouse and some reactive gas data submitted to the WMO World Data Centre for Greenhouse Gases (WDCGG).
-This issue covers observations from 1968 through 2009, based on data reported to the WDCGG by November 2010.
-The Data Summary includes analyses of global, hemispheric and latitudinal monthly mean mole fractions of greenhouse and some reactive gases, and provides information on the state of mole fractions of these gases.
+This issue covers observations from 1968 through 2010, based on data reported to the WDCGG by October 2011.
+The Data Summary includes analyses of global, hemispheric and latitudinal monthly mean mole fractions of greenhouse and some reactive gases, and provides information on the current state of mole fractions of these gases at the stations.

 Although only monthly mean mole fractions were used for the analyses, the WDCGG greatly appreciates those stations that submit daily and hourly mean mole fractions, which are important for analysing variations on shorter time scales.
-All data submitted to the WDCGG are available on its web site, http://gaw.kishou.go.jp/wdcgg/.
+All data submitted to the WDCGG are available on its web site, http://ds.data.jma.go.jp/gmd/wdcgg/.

-To represent mole fractions, this Data Summary uses the units ppm, ppb and ppt, which correspond to the SI units μmol/mol, nmol/mol and pmol/mol, respectively.
+To represent dry mole fractions, this Data Summary uses the units ppm, ppb and ppt, which correspond to the SI units μ mol/mol, nmol/mol and pmol/mol, respectively.